opendihu/opendihu/doc/sphinx/user/existing_examples.rst

     ./muscle_precice settings_muscle_dirichlet_neumann.py ramp.py  # (terminal 1)
     ./tendon_precice_dynamic settings_tendon_dirichlet_neumann.py  # (terminal 2)

-  The precice settings file is `precice_config_muscle_dirichlet_tendon_neumann.xml`.
+  The preCICE settings file is `precice_config_muscle_dirichlet_tendon_neumann.xml`.
   This scenario converges and works better than `Explicit Neumann-Dirichlet`.

   Note that there is a variant of this scenario in `dirichlet_neumann_linear` which uses a linear hyperelastic material for the tendon.

 * **Implicit Dirichlet-Neumann**

-  This is the same as explicit Dirichlet-Neumann scenario but this time with implicit coupling in precice.
+  This is the same as explicit Dirichlet-Neumann scenario but this time with implicit coupling in preCICE.

   .. code-block:: bash